 Sustainable development can be defined as an approach to the economic development of a country without compromising the quality of the environment for future generations.
 In the name of economic development, the price of environmental damage is paid in the form of land degradation, soil erosion, air & water pollution, deforestation, etc. This damage may surpass the advantages of having more quality output of goods and service.

-Sustainable Development Aim is:
+Sustainable Development Goals are:

 - To promote the kind of development that minimizes environmental problems.